 Up to £500 for applicants from UK schools.

-The next grant scheme opens in September and is open for 6 weeks.
+The next grant scheme opens on October 11th 2019 at midday and is open until Monday 4th November 2019.
 Grants are awarded on a yearly or twice-yearly basis.
 Sign up to the Ri’s education newsletter to hear first when a scheme opens.

 The grants are designed to help integrate science, technology, engineering and mathematics activities into school practice and to support teachers’ professional development.
 Activities enrich or go beyond the curriculum and must be chosen from the list of providers held at the STEM directories, of which Think Maths are one: https://www.stem.org.uk/enrichment/stem-directory/activity/think-maths